 |Not more than six months, or a combination of a fine and confinement||90 days mandatory|

-|Driving Privilege||Suspension of License and Registration until proof of insurance has been filed with the Director||Suspension of License and Registration until proof of insurance has been filed with the Director||Revocation of driving privilege for a period of three years|
+|Suspension of license and registration until proof of insurance has been filed with the director||Suspension of license and registration until proof of insurance has been filed with the director||Revocation of driving privileges for three years|

-Penalties for Driving Uninsured in Kansas
+Penalties for driving uninsured in Kansas

-If you’re not able to produce either physical or electronic evidence of an auto insurance policy when an official asks you for it, it doesn’t matter if it’s your first time.
-This is a Class B Misdemeanor and you'll be reprimanded.
-The State Legislature allows fines between $300 and $1,000 for the first time.
-The penalty is confinement for 6 months or less, or a combination of both fine and jail term.
+If you’re not able to produce either physical or electronic evidence of an auto insurance policy when an official asks you for it, you'll be cited for failure to comply with Kansas law.
+This is a Class B misdemeanor.
+The fine can be $300–$1,000 for your first violation.
+The penalty also allows for jail time of six months or less, or a combination of a fine and jail term.

-Re-Applying for Auto Insurance in Kansas
+Reapplying for auto insurance in Kansas